shootweb/badusb-awareness/README.md

 1. Simulates keyboard input to open the "Run" dialog (Windows key + R).
 2. Enters a URL (`microsoft-edge:https://i.ibb.co/GcnG2sd/hk.png`) to open in Microsoft Edge.
 3. Presses "Enter" to execute the command.
-4. Maximizes the browser window for emphasis.
+4. Maximizes the browser window (presses F11) for emphasis.

 This is what the screen will show:
 ![image](https://github.com/user-attachments/assets/82ef1958-a614-4184-9713-654dce91a1e0)